 Lie No. 3: You have to pay upfront

 If the first thing a credit repair company says to you is “show me the money,” you need to show it the door.
 You don’t need to pay a retainer or an upfront fee to use a credit repair company.
-In fact, the federal Credit Repair Organizations Act prohibits companies from collecting fees in advance.
+In fact, the federal Credit Repair Organizations Act prohibits companies from demanding payment in advance.

-What’s more, federal law requires that you be given a credit repair contract in writing to outline the services to be rendered.
+What’s more, federal law requires that credit repair contracts be in writing.
 If a company doesn’t provide this and insists on being paid upfront, you know you’re dealing with a scam.

 Lie No. 4: Only we can help you

 This lie makes people think they are trapped into using a company’s service.
 The reality is that you don’t need to pay anyone to fix your bad credit.
 There is nothing a credit repair company can do for you that you can’t do for yourself.

 At Money Talks News, we are always on the lookout for bad actors who take advantage of consumers.
-You can learn more about all manner of common scams by clicking here.
+You can learn more about all manner of common scams by checking out our latest scam stories.

 How to repair bad credit on your own

 First, you need to request copies of your free credit reports.
 You can get them through AnnualCreditReport.com.
-That’s the official place to request your reports, and you’re entitled to one free report from each of the three major credit bureaus every 12 months.
+That’s the official place to request your reports, and you’re entitled to one free report from each of the three major credit bureaus — Equifax, Experian and TransUnion — every 12 months.

 Next, comb through those reports for any incorrect information.
 Did you pay off that balance?
 Were you only late on that account once rather than the three times reported?
 Circle everything that may be wrong.

 Finally, send letters of dispute to the credit bureaus asking them to review the info.
 You can even do this online now.

 If the credit bureaus side with you, the negative reports will drop off and your score will rebound.
-Otherwise, you’ll need to wait seven years for the info to disappear.
+Otherwise, you’ll need to wait as long as seven years in some cases for the info to disappear.